-In the case of endometriosis, the same type of tissue that lines the uterus grows outside the uterus in other parts of the body And the same hormones that trigger a menstrual cycle will trigger sloughing of the endometrial implants in the abdomen.
+In the case of endometriosis, the same type of tissue that lines the uterus grows outside the uterus in other parts of the body.
+And the same hormones that trigger a menstrual cycle will trigger sloughing of the endometrial implants in the abdomen.
 Endometriosis can appear on the Fallopian tubes, the ovaries, the outside of the uterus, the peritoneum, or the intestines.
 Each month this displaced tissue responds to the hormonal changes that regulate your menstrual cycle, engorging itself through the first half of the cycle, and often releasing a small amount of blood in the second half, which causes repeated irritation to the surrounding tissue.

 Over time this can cause scarring or adhesions inside the reproductive organs, pelvis, and intestines.
 Adhesions are like spider webs inside the abdomen.
 It has been speculated that when the scarring occurs on reproductive organs it can contribute to fertility issues and increased menstrual pain.
 Some 3 to 10 percent of all women have endometriosis, while 9 to 50 percent of infertility is caused by this condition.
-A much newer understanding is that significant amounts of evidence associates endometriosis and high levels of dioxins, a type of environmental toxin.
+A much newer understanding is that significant amounts of evidence associates endometriosis with high levels of dioxins, a type of environmental toxin.

 Symptoms of Endometriosis

 It is not easy to diagnose endometriosis.
-Some of the symptoms, such as chronic pelvic pain, menstrual pain, bloating, painful sex, or pelvic discomfort between ovulation and your period, do provide a suspicion that a woman has this disease, but it is not a conclusive diagnosis.
+Some of the symptoms – such as chronic pelvic pain, menstrual pain, bloating, painful sex, or pelvic discomfort between ovulation and your period – do provide a suspicion that a woman has this disease, but it is not a conclusive diagnosis.
 Notably, some women have the condition without symptoms, while others have the same symptoms but no endometriosis.
 An experienced practitioner can tell much from a pelvic exam, but the only way to tell for sure and have a definitive diagnosis of endometriosis is surgical.
 This is another reason we recommend a natural approach as a first step to see if it provides symptom relief.

-The root cause of endometriosis just isn’t known, while there are multiple theories, we still do not know for sure.
-It’s feasible that more than one particular idea is correct, and there are probably various paths to establishing the condition..
-One very likely contributing factor that can be reduced with natural methods is the estrogen-like chemicals that surround us, known as xenoestrogens.
+The root cause of endometriosis just isn’t known, and while there are multiple theories, we still do not know for sure.
+It’s feasible that more than one particular idea is correct, and there are probably various paths to establishing the condition… One very likely contributing factor that can be reduced with natural methods is the estrogen-like chemicals that surround us, known as xenoestrogens.

 Our Estrogenic Environment